rinode/openrct2-plugin-peepsim/README.md

 - Select any guest from a dropdown or spawn a new one
 - Live viewport that follows the selected guest
 - **Move To**: click a tile on the map to walk the guest there, with tile highlighting
-- **Disable AI** — freeze the guest when idle, preventing autonomous behaviour
+- **Disable AI**: freeze the guest when idle, preventing autonomous behaviour

 ### Appearance Tab
 - Change shirt and pants colours